mooreryan/eigengenomes/README.md

 - 2: Couldn't open a file
 - 3: Not an even number of forward and reverse reads
 - 4: A sequnece is shorter than the kmer length

+## Issues

+### TODO

+- The counting arrays are way to memory intensive, consider hash tables for counting.
+- Nucleotides are being mapped to 5 different integers instead of complex numbers.

+### Differences from the original progam

+- Hyperplanes are drawn at random through the origin rather than based on existing kmers.
+- The idf score is calculated a bit differently.
+- It is not designed to be run across many nodes of a compute cluster.
+This may change.